ivoa-std/MeasurementsDM/work/README.md

 VO-DML/XML files and generation of the standard HTML documentation.

 * ```%> gradle UMLToVODML```
-  This model is currently developed using the Modelio UML tool and exported to UML-2.4.1 format.
+  For models developed fully using a modeling tool (e.g. Modelio UML tool) and exported to UML-2.4.1 format.
   This command translates the XMI file into the VO-DML/XML representation.

     * input, output, and translation script are specified with the task registration in build.gradle.kts